Self-Chained Image-Language Model for Video Localization and Question Answering: Method:

 \textbf{Adapting BLIP-2 to Temporal Localization and Question Answering on Videos.} As illustrated in~\cref{fig:method}, our \model{} framework adopts BLIP-2 to tackle both video temporal localization and question-answering.
 We assign BLIP-2 two roles of being a \localizer{} and an \answerer{} by using different Q-formers.
 We first elaborate our \localizer{} and \answerer{} in detail as follows:

-\textbf{\localizer{}.} We first extract frame visual features via the frozen image-encoder ViT \cite{fang2022eva}, referred to $E_v$.
-Given the raw video, we uniformly sample $n$ frames $\{f_1, ..., f_n \}$.
+\textbf{\localizer{}.} We first extract frame features via the frozen image-encoder ViT \cite{fang2022eva}, referred to $E_v$.
+Given the video, we uniformly sample $n$ frames $\{f_1, ..., f_n \}$.
 We then obtain $i_{th}$ frame feature $h_i$ as $h_i=E_{v}(f_i)$.
 Finally, we represent the video as a set of frame features $V=\{h_1, ..., h_n \}$.
 These features are extracted once and then saved to be subsequently reused by the \localizer{} and the \answerer{}.
 The primary objective of the \localizer{} is to select $k$ language-aware keyframe features from $V$, where $k$ is typically much smaller than $n$.
 As illustrated in~\cref{fig:method} (top), we then independently extract visual query features $v_i$ from original frame features in $V$ via a Q-Former $Q_{loc}$.
 Next, visual query features $v_i$ and language contexts $L$ are concatenated and fed into the LLM (Flan-T5 \cite{chung2022scaling}), where we create $L$ by combining question, options, and localization prompt \texttt{``Does the information within the frame provide the necessary details to accurately answer the given question?''}.
 The \localizer{} outputs the score for each frame $s_i$, which is the probability of generating a word `yes', given the visual features $v_i$ and language context $L$: $s_i = LLM(concat(v_i, L))$.
 We can localize language-aware keyframes $K=\{v^k_1, ..., v^k_K\}$, based on the top-k frame scores.
 Our \localizer{} can be formulated as:

 \textbf{\answerer{}.} With the keyframe set $K$ obtained from the \localizer{}, as illustrated in~\cref{fig:method} (bottom), we can proceed to generate answers using the \answerer.
 We first obtain keyframe query features $v_i$ by processing them through $Q_{ans}$, following the same procedure used in the \localizer.
-Next, we feed the LLM with all query features and language contexts by concatenating them and obtain the video-level answer $a = LLM(concat(v^k_1, ..., v^k_K, L))$.\footnote{We also insert a frame ID token before each frame, where we omit the notations from the equation for simplicity.} Our \answerer{} can be formulated as:
+Next, we feed the LLM with all query features and language contexts by concatenating them and obtain the video-level answer $a = LLM(concat(v^k_1, ..., v^k_K, L))$\footnote{We also insert a frame ID token before each frame, where we omit the notations from the equation for simplicity.}.
+Then, the frozen LLM can conduct temporal modeling with multiple frame inputs.
+Our \answerer{} can be formulated as: